Stocks are mostly higher on Wall Street in choppy trading

 Major stock indexes were mostly higher on Wall Street in choppy trading Thursday afternoon as investors reviewed earnings and inflation data.

-Most of the S&P 500's 11 sectors were in the green, with technology and communication accounting for a big share of the gains.
+All but one of the S&P 500's 11 sectors were in the green, with technology and communication accounting for a big share of the gains.
 A mix of companies that rely on consumer spending also helped lift the market.
-Banks and energy stocks fell.
+Banks stocks fell.

 The latest update on inflation was mostly taken in stride.
 Consumer prices rose 5.4% in September from a year ago, matching the highest rate since 2008.
 The figure is slightly higher than economists expected.
 A wide range of businesses have been dealing with supply chain disruptions and delays amid rising demand for goods, and many have warned that will increase costs and crimp their financial results.